 One of the easiest ways to keep working after retirement is to keep your old job or another job with the company on a part-time schedule.
 If you’re interested in staying on, check with your boss about what options are available.

 If that’s not feasible, consider these jobs that work well for retirees.
 Look at jobs that fit your lifestyle, personality, and interests.
 All the jobs on the list have a flexible schedule you can tailor to fit your work preferences.

 Review these good jobs for retirees to find an option that works for you.

-Working for yourself is a great way to earn extra money on your own schedule.
-There are jobs available doing just about anything on a freelance basis, so check out a variety of options that are a fit for your skills and experience.
+Working for yourself is a great way to earn extra money on your schedule.
+There are freelance jobs available for just about any skillset, so keep an open mind.

 Do you like to drive?
-Do you know your way around town?
-There are many different types of driver jobs, and most have a flexible schedule.
-You could work for yourself for companies like Uber, Lyft, or Amazon, or get on the payroll and drive limos, school buses, transport vans, or other modes of transportation that require a trained driver.
-In fact, delivery driver is one of the best paid hourly jobs.
+If you have your own car and know your way around town, you can turn driving into a flexible side job.
+You could work for yourself for companies like Uber, Lyft, or Amazon, or get on the payroll and drive limos, school buses, or transport vans.

-If you’re an animal lover, pet sitting is something you can do in a variety of different ways.
-Family, friends and neighbors may need someone to help out when they are at work or away on vacation or business.
+If you’re an animal lover, you can get started as a pet sitter in a variety of different ways.
+Family, friends, and neighbors may need someone to help out when they are at work or away on vacation or business.